How our business works

 We do this by bringing together a wide range of products that our customers need and providing our vendors with access to these customers cost effectively.

 Business and management structure

-The Group’s business falls into six geographic regions – the United States, Canada, United Kingdom, Nordic region, France and Central Europe.
+The Group’s business falls into five geographic regions – the United States, Canada, United Kingdom, Nordic region, and Central Europe & France.

 Revenue split by region